Esri/geoportal-server-harvester/README.md

 ## Features

 * Support for harvesting WAF and CSW repositories
-* Publication into the next generation catalog or a local folder
+* Publication into Geoportal Server catalog or a local folder
 * Extensibility

 ## Instructions